 Drums pave the way for diverse musical ways of Afro-Brazilian culture which encompasses unique musical genres and even sports – all joint together for one unforgettable dance.

 While Afro-Brazilian musical ways are wide and diverse, one of the most fascinating examples we can take is Capoeira.
-Born in the Bahia’s sugar plantations where slaves secretly practiced self-defense it is a very unique Afro-Brazilian art form that blends martial arts, drumming, music, and dance into a thrilling experience.
+Born in Bahia’s sugar plantations where slaves secretly practiced self-defense it is a very unique Afro-Brazilian art form that blends martial arts, drumming, music, and dance into a thrilling experience.

 The rise of such genres like Capoeira or even Samba acted as a resistance, a spark of reunion, restructuring the Brazilian culture forever.

-Discover Bahia‘s Vibrant Capital
+Discover Bahia State Vibrant Capital

 Its historic and picturesque center is a UNESCO World Heritage Site with protected nature parks around providing fantastic outdoor recreation while carnivals are a show that attracts millions to a drumming and music extravaganza.
 And how about those 80 kilometers of beaches and a party that simply never ends?